 Figure 1: Illustration of theoretical development.
 (A) The rate accumulation function for two different species (solid line is consumer and dashed line is resource).
 (B) Two simplified temperature time series (black line is warmer and grey line is cooler).
 (C) Four combinations of rate accumulation; each species with two different temperature time series.
 (D) The resulting end of the resting phase for the consumer in cooler (grey solid line) and warmer (black solid line) temperatures and for the resource in cooler temperatures (black dashed line).
 The difference within species (grey vs. black line) indicates the shift in emergence in space (due to latitude or altitude) or time (due to global change).
 The difference between species (solid vs. dashed line) indicates the mismatch in the end of the seasonal resting phase for a fixed temperature regime (same location and same time).
 Accumulation functions for both the consumer and the resource use Eq.
 2 with the following parameter values: bc = -1.32, cc = 7.14, br = -1.16, cr = 8.14.

-Figure 2: Effects of (A) a constant temperature difference, and (B) a short warm spell, on species phenology.
-For both panels, black is the consumer (SBW), and grey is the resource (balsam fir).
-(A) A constant temperature difference advances species phenology.
-Dotted is the predicted value (Eq.
-3 used with the R functions of SBW and balsam fir), dashed is the linear approximation from the model with simple time series.
-(B) The two species have their R’ that peaks at different temperatures.
-A short warm spell will mostly affect the species for which R’ is highest at that time (in this example, the tree is more sensitive than the insect).
+Figure 2: Effects of a short warm spell on species phenology in the case of (A) two species that do not show any overlapping sensitivity period, and (B) two species with overlapping sensitivity period.
+For both panels, black is the consumer, and grey is the resource.
+The two species have their R’ that peaks at different temperatures.
+A short warm spell will mostly affect the species for which R’ is highest at that time.
+(A) When the two species show different sensitivity, a warm spell affecting one species (here, the resource) should not affect the other one.
+(B) When the two sensitivity periods overlap, a spell affecting one species is likely to affect the other one, but in a slightly different way (in this example, the resource will advance phenology more than the consumer).
+For illustration, we use Eq.
+2 with balsam fir parameters for the resource (A and B), consumer (A) uses the same function as the resource (except c = 15.2), consumer (B) is spruce budworm (Eq.
+8).

+Sensitivity of resource accumulation functions, R’(x(t)), for two species when there is no (A) or some (B) overlap.
+In (A), the warm spell indicated will advance the phenology of the grey species but not alter that of the black species.
+In (B), the same warm spell will advance both phenologies.
+For this illustration, we used the accumulation function in Eq 2 for the grey species with parameter values for balsam fir (see section XX).
+We used the same function for the black species in (A), but with c = 15.2.
+In (B), we used the accumulation function for spruce budworm in Eq.
+8 with corresponding parameter values (see section xx).
+The temperature is chosen according to ??

-Figure 3: life cycles of balsam fir and spruce budworm.Bis
+Figure 3: life cycles of balsam fir and spruce budworm.
+The upper black line represents the SBW life cycle, and the grey line below the balsam fir life cycle.

 Figure 4: Location of the sample sites where temperature data were collected for past and future trends.
 Points are located across a gradient of latitude in Nova-Scotia, New Brunswick, and Quebec.
 Altitude is indicated above each point.